 - Observe the slide under a fluorescence microscope.

 Observation: You will observe blue-colored fluorescent cellulose under the microscope.

 Note: Calcofluor white can also bind to callose, chitin and other polysaccharides.

-Heteropolysaccharides are also called as heteroglycans.
+Heteropolysaccharides are also called heteroglycans.
 They are composed of two or more different units of monosaccharides.
-Mainly it includes glycosaminoglycans (example- hyaluronate, chondroitin sulfate, and keratin sulfate) and peptidoglycan.
+Mainly it includes glycosaminoglycans (for example- hyaluronate, chondroitin sulfate, and keratin sulfate) and peptidoglycan.